zbw/stwfsapy/Readme.md

 g.load('/path/to/your/thesaurus')
 ```
 First, define the type URI for descriptors.
-If your thesaurus has a hirarchical structure that includes gorups,
+If your thesaurus has a hierarchical structure that includes groups,
-you can optionally specify the type URI for sub-thesauri
+you can optionally specify the type URI for sub-thesauri.
 In this case you should also specify the relationship that relates sub-thesauri to concepts.
 Furthermore you can indicate whether the thesaurus relation is a specialisation.
 For the [STW](https://http://zbw.eu/stw/) this would be